xtuml/training/doc-training/process/HOWTO-create-a-course.md

-HOWTO Create a Training Course
+HOWTO Create a Training Course and Course Content
 ============

 1. Abstract